-The Encampment Committee planned a full day for those remaining in Des Moines on Thursday, August 18.
-Buses left the Hotel in the morning for the Soldiers' and Sailors' Monument where P.C. in C. Kenneth T. Wheeler and the newly-elected Auxiliary President, Marion E. Combs. participated in the re-dedication ceremonies.
-The group then visited the State Capitol and the State Museum before returning to the hotel for a buffet luncheon.
-At 1:30 p.m. the buses departed for the Living History Farms before returning to Des Moines for a buffet dinner which in cluded lots of corn and corn bread.
-Everyone was then invited to the Ballroom of the Hotel for dessert and coffee and an evening of fellowship which provided a relaxing grand finale to a most wonderful encampment.
+The Encampment Committee planned a full day for remaining in Des Moines on Thursday, August 18.
+Buses left the Hotel in the morning for the Soldiers' and Sailors' Monument where P.C. in C. Wheeler and the newly-elected Auxiliary President, Marion ...
+Combsparticipated in the re-dedication ceremonies.
+The group the visited State Capitol and the State Museum before returning to the buffet luncheon.
+At 1:30 p.m. the buses departed for the Li Farms before returning to Des Moines for a buffet dinn cluded lots of corn and corn bread.
+Everyone was then in Ballroom of the Hotel for dessert and coffee and an evening ship which provided a relaxing grand finale to a mos wonderfu